-When a complaint alleging a bias-related incident is received, the involved parties will be contacted for a meeting with a Student Conduct designee to discuss the incident the options for conduct resolution, and to determine next steps for moving forward.
-The pathway to resolve the case will be determined by the nature of the complaint, whether a potential policy violation exists, and the requests of all parties involved, including the University.
-Some incidents may not be suitable for Adaptable Conflict Resolution or an Agreed Resolution.
+When a complaint alleging a bias-related incident is received, the involved parties will be contacted for a meeting with a Student Conduct designee to discuss the incident, the options for conduct resolution, and to determine next steps.
+The pathway to resolve the case will be determined by the nature of the complaint, whether a potential policy violation exists, and the requests of all parties involved, including the university.
+Some incidents may not be suitable for adaptable conflict resolution or an agreed resolution.